The United Nations Office for Project Services (UNOPS)

 14 October 2024

-• The Ministry of Health, with World Bank funding, has provided an additional $7.5 million for the project
+• The Ministry of Health, with World Bank financing, has provided an additional $7.5 million for the project

 • The expanded project scope now includes the construction of a cold chain facility at Forlanini Hospital.
 This development will help establish Forlanini as one of the largest public hospitals in Mogadishu, capable of serving up to 1.5 million people.